Battery Overheat

 Stop the vehicle and allow some time for the system to cool down.

-Similarly, this symbol is a Traction Battery Coolant Fluid Level Low indicator.
-Seen primarily in some hybrid vehicles is a battery cooling system that, much like a typical internal combustion engine requires a cooling fluid that may require topping off occasionally.
+Similarly, these symbols are Traction or Voltage Battery Coolant Fluid Level Low indicators.
+Seen primarily in some hybrid and pure electric vehicles is a battery cooling system that, much like a typical internal combustion engine requires a cooling fluid that may require topping off occasionally.

-The is seen as a battery with a wavy line at the bottom meant to look like fluid.
+The symbols are seen in red as a battery with a wavy line at the bottom meant to look like fluid.
 Add coolant to the system as soon as possible.
+The elongated battery is often but not always used to differentiate from the 12-volt start battery,

 The symbol to the left, also featuring a wavy line at the bottom, is the traditional Low Coolant symbol is use for decades for internal combustion engines.
 But, as of 2024, it may be found in Kia hybrid vehicles and would be displayed when the coolant used by the vehicle’s electrical inverter is low.
 Driving without sufficient amount of coolant for a prolonged period of time can cause serious problems with the vehicle’s electrical equipment.